holycrap872/ucls-ml-ai/Administration/ai_syllabus.md

 # Artificial Intelligence

-This half-year course allows students to build on the knowledge they gained in the previous semester and to utilize these new skills to build a project of their choosing.
-In particular, students will continue to be exposed to a variety of AI/ML techniques including evolutionary algorithms and neural networks.
+This half-year course allows students to build on the engineering and philosophical foundations from the previous semester and to put them to work on a project of their choosing.
+Students will collaborate to build a non-trivial application from scratch, learning the git workflows, debugging practices, and planning habits that make team development possible.
+Alongside this engineering work, students will also be exposed to readings that explore AI's role in society, including alignment, ethical decisions made through automation, and the broader societal effects of powerful AI.
+The term culminates with a capstone group project and a final reflection on the year's themes.
-Students will implement part or all of these techniques in Python and then use the resulting functionality to draw conclusions about various datasets.
-Alongside each of these engineering tasks, students will also be exposed to readings that highlight the tradeoffs that come from asking machines to make important decisions and the difficulty of determining the root of consciousness.

 The goal of this course is for students to emerge as capable engineers and as critical creators of technology.
 In terms of engineering, students will become